Victor-Sandoval/Victor-Sandoval/README.md

 ---

+## Education

+### The Pennsylvanian State University
+- Bachelor of Science in Information Technology (Cybersecurity Option)
+- Minor in Security and Risk Analysis
+- Certificate in Information Systems Security

+---

 Thank you for visiting my portfolio!
 Feel free to reach out if you want to collaborate on projects or discuss cybersecurity topics.